Toolbox talk on hot work safety

 • All hot work activities have to be done by trained personnel.

-• Ensure that all fire policies and procedures are up to date and sufficient for use.
+• Ensure that all fire policies and procedures are current and sufficient for use.

 • There must be a presence of a fire watch at all times.